The Monkey Bites

 “They have all the words they need.
 More kind ones than you.
 And they are my people.”

 Ace clutched his interlocked fingers to his chest, looked at a distant point, and nodded.
-She knew this was as close to an apology as she'd ever get.
+She knew that this was as close to an apology as she’d ever get.
 After all, he was a beast.

 She had reached the R in HER and still had a long piece of thread riding the needle.
-Nell would have chided her for the waste.
-Ace had rolled onto his back and was growling softly and making clawing motions in the air with his fingers and toes.
-She pricked her finger and swore.
+Nell would have chided her for wasting thread.
+Ace had rolled onto his back, growling softly and making clawing motions in the air with his black fingers and toes.
+He hummed a few bars of Claire de Lune, the tune the young woman had been playing on the upright when her husband slammed the cover on her fingers.
+No word why or warning.

 “What will you do to him if he hurts her again?”
 Bea asked.

-Ace yawned widely showing her his fangs.
-"Your wish is my command."
+Ace yawned widely, showing her his fangs.
+“Your wish is my command.”

-Bea nodded and bit off the thread just shy of the knot.
+Bea nodded and bit off the thread, just shy of the knot.
 She held out the blue flannel sleeve and turned it so Ace could see along the seam.
-Armpit to cuff, in neat block letters, blood red against the faded navy flannel: DONT HURT HER ANYMOR.
-She had started the message too close to the elbow and ran out of room.
+Armpit to cuff, in neat block letters:

-"I hope so too."
-Bea smiled as she carefully folded the shirt lengthwise and rolled it up tight.
-"Here.
-Don't bother with the clothespins.
+“Here.
+Don’t bother with the clothespins.
 Just drop it in the grass.
 Ace plucked the bundle from her hand and slipped out the tent flap without a backward glance.

 Annabea tucked her little canvas chatelaine under her pillow, burrowed down into her sleeping bag, and fell into the dreamless, blameless sleep of the innocents.
 Had she ever gotten close enough to the man she would have known that she had lit the fuse for the death and destruction to come.